NEVARLeVrai/Advanced-Search-Google-Tool/README.md

 - **Search Result Preview:** The tool provides a preview of search results, allowing users to quickly assess the relevance of each result before accessing the full content.
 - **User-Friendly Interface:** Developed with VB.NET forms, the tool offers a user-friendly interface with intuitive controls, making it easy for users to input search queries and navigate through search results.

-# Features not available right now
-- **Export Functionality:** Users have the option to export search results to various formats, such as CSV or text files, for further analysis or documentation purposes.

 # Legal and Ethical Considerations
 It's important to emphasize that the Search Hack Tool should be used responsibly and ethically.
 Users must ensure compliance with all applicable laws and regulations governing online searches and data access.
 Unauthorized access to sensitive or private information is strictly prohibited.